ghrgriner/anki-stats/README.md

 # Introduction

 Anki is open-source flashcard software written in Python, Qt, Rust, Svelte, and other languages.
-The flashcards are organized into decks, and Anki provides a
+Flashcards are organized into decks, and Anki provides a
 [statistics window](https://docs.ankiweb.net/stats.html#statistics)
 where users can obtain information on their studying performance for a deck.